 2. Authentication by the U.S. Department of State

 Authentication by the U.S. Department of State is a viable alternative to obtaining an apostille for an FBI background check.
+The Office of Authentications at the U.S. Department of State in Washington, D.C. is responsible for processing your request and verifying the signature on your document.
 Here are the steps to authenticate your document:

 - Complete the application form DS-4194.